In this section, I explain how to best view Greyhound Predictor Software and discuss the general probabilities involved in greyhound race prediction.

 If you have any questions or suggestions regarding GreyhoundPredictor or "greyhounds" in general, please feel free to contact me.

-Lastly, I'd like to thank Marc for allowing me this opportunity to talk about my favourite topic of conversation; the wonderful sport of greyhound racing.
+Lastly, I'd like to thank Marc for allowing me this opportunity to talk about my favourite topic of conversation; the wonderful world of greyhound racing.

 Remember "It's not a Game?
 It's a Science!"

-PS: If you would like to watch a race quickly without having to enter the formlines into the Predictor or if you fancy a private wager amongst friends, then please visit the Betting Lounge study the form for these 'top class' simulated races and place your bets "Now that's what I call a real dog racing game!"
+PS: If you would like to watch a race without having to enter all the form into the Predictor or if you fancy a private wager amongst friends, then please visit the Betting Lounge study the formlines for these simulated 'top class races' and place your bets "Now that's what I call a real dog racing game!"